Τελευταία ενημέρωση: | Δείτε όλη την τεκμηρίωση

 How Our Rate Limits Work

-Limits are calculated, per request, using a leaky bucket algorithm.
+Limits are calculated, per request, using a token bucket algorithm.
 This approach provides flexibility in how you use your allotted requests.
 You can either make requests in bursts—up to the full limit—or space out your requests to avoid the risk of being limited.

 If you’ve hit a rate limit, we don’t have a way to temporarily reset it.
 Don’t worry, your capacity for that limit will gradually refill over time, allowing you to make more requests without any additional action on your part.
 Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.
 For more information please see Retrying After Hitting Rate Limits.